-Lesson Objectives and Overview: Metamorphosis teaches students about the process by which certain insects and amphibians change from birth to adult.
-Students will learn that there are two types of this process and be able to explain the stages of each one.
+Lesson Objectives and Overview: Metamorphosis teaches students about the process by which certain insects and amphibians change from birth to adulthood.
+Students will learn that there are two types of metamorphosis and will be able to explain the stages of both.
 The lesson is for students in 3rd grade, 4th grade, and 5th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 This lesson requires internet access as well as construction paper, in addition to the handouts.
 You will also want to ensure you gather images for the lesson opening.

 Options for Lesson